 Quitting the Cry It Out Method is an Option if it Takes too Long

-Look, it’s okay to quit cry it out of it’s taking too long.
-Quitting can be a temporary thing where you try it again later.
+Look, it’s okay to quit crying it out of it’s taking too long.
+Quitting can be a temporary thing and you try it again later.
 Or it can be a more permanent thing where you change to a different, tears-free sleep training method.

 And as far as what “it” is that’s taking too long?
 I mean crying.
 Because, that first little bit, the crying seems like it will never end.